What Happens In Bereavement Counseling?

 The Grief Process

-In 1969 grief was divided into five stages under the research of Elisabeth Kubler-Ross:
+In 1969, grief was divided into five stages under the research of Elisabeth Kubler-Ross.
+These include:

-It was expounded upon by Dr. J. W. Worden into the 4 Tasks of Mourning:
+It was expounded upon by Dr. J. W. Worden in the Four Tasks of Mourning, which include:

 - Accepting the loss

 For those who are looking into the benefits of grief counseling, it's very likely that they have become stuck in one of these four tasks, such as between the stages of working through their grief and adjusting to the new reality after their loved one died.
 Working with a grief therapist or specialist can help many to progress more effectively through and between these stages, making progress toward a more fulfilling experience.

 Grief And Prolonged Grief Disorder: What To Expect In Counseling